naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Scruffy Sad: We are going to be late to our roadtrip!

 Eris Angry: How is this an emergency...
-I don't recall a road trip!
+I don't recall agreeing to road trip!
+Especially not on such a short notice!

 Scruffy: You did last night!
 You were like "Sure whatever...
 It's 1am, so let me sleep"

-Eris Angry: I was clearly half asleep.
+Eris Angry: You've asked me a series of pointless questions while I was clearly half asleep.

 Nadine Confused: Also don't I get a say?
 I was never told about this!